Vyral/base-template/_posts/2018-05-24-what-are-the-benefits-of-purchasing-new-construction-home.md

 On top of that, new homes are **a lot more energy-efficient** due to higher standards for insulation and your HVAC equipment.

 New construction homes also **come with a one-year warranty,** so you get the peace of mind knowing that your new equipment and appliances are covered in case the worst should happen.
 You can also judge the lifespan of certain features like your roof and heat pump, which come with their own warranties.
-Codes enforcement officers will be inspecting the property, meaning that your home will be fully up to current building code.
+Codes enforcement officers will be inspecting the property, meaning that your home will be fully up to current building code.{% include pullquote.html %}

 Further still, with new construction, **you know exactly who is working on your home.** With renovations (especially on older homes), it’s hard to be sure whether the people working on your homes are licensed contractors, electricians, etc. New construction homes are inspected and must be approved by licensed professionals, who sign off on a certificate of occupancy saying that the home is fit for habitation.

 At the end of the day, when you buy a new construction home you’re buying a home you know is going to be safe and will last you for years.

 If you have any questions about new construction or real estate in general, please feel free to reach out to us.
 We’d be glad to help.

-{% include pullquote.html %}